A Dynamic Stochastic Block Model for Multidimensional Networks: FTAs and trade networks

-Regarding the connectivity parameters in the Gravity equation, the results evidence significant differences between blocks which in turn reflect contrasting unobserved barriers and multiresistance terms.
-The intercept between core nodes show the highest barriers, while for the peripheral nodes this parameter it is even trade--enhancing.
-At the same time, this is compensated by a less negative distance parameter between the core countries and an almost twice negative effect within community 2.
+Regarding the connectivity parameters in the Gravity equation, the results evidence significant differences between blocks, reflecting contrasting unobserved barriers and multi--resistance terms.
+The lowest intercept is observed between the core countries, while the highest corresponds to the peripheral nodes (see Figure \ref{fig:parmsgrav}).
+At the same time, this is compensated by a less negative distance parameter between the core countries and an almost twice as negative marginal effect within community 2.
 A similar pattern applies to the exporter and importer GDP elasticities, both are higher in the core.
-In the inter--block interaction, when the core (periphery) is the exporter trade flows are more (less) responsive to the GDP in contrast to its role as importer.
-Hence, the heterogeneity in the Gravity equation parameter are coherent with the differences in the connectivity parameters of the unweighted part of the trade network ($\nu^{(1)}$) and the international trade literature studying intensive and extensive margins \citep[see for example][]{bernard2007firms}.
-The gaps in the distance parameter can be explained by the difference in technology and/or transportation costs.
-In the case of the GDP elasticities, the differences suggest the possibility of persistent trade deficits for the periphery, which is not fully accounted by standard trade theory that assume the elasticities should be close to one for all countries.
+In the inter--block interaction, when the core (periphery) is the exporter, trade flows are more (less) responsive to the GDP, in contrast to its role as an importer.
+Hence, the heterogeneity in the Gravity equation parameters is coherent with the differences in the connectivity parameters of the unweighted part of the trade network ($\nu^{(1)}$) and the international trade literature studying intensive and extensive margins \citep[see for example][]{bernard2007firms}.
+The gaps in the distance parameter can be attributed to differences in technology and/or transportation costs.
+In the case of the GDP elasticities, the differences suggest the possibility of persistent trade deficits for the periphery, which is not fully accounted for by the standard trade theory that assumes the elasticities should be close to one for all countries.
+The interpretation of the GDP coefficients is not straightforward because trade flows are measured in gross value, while GDP is measured in value added \citep[e.g.,][]{anderson2004trade}.
+Nevertheless, these discrepancies in income elasticity have raised discussions on the influence of home market effects and oligopolistic market structures \citep{feenstra2001using,fujiwara2024firm} and they are also relevant in macroeconomic theory, in particular the literature on balance of payment constrained growth and structural change \citep[e.g.,][]{thirlwall2012balance,matsuyama2019engel} and consistent with the findings in \citet{silva2006log}, based on Poisson Gravity models.